-When all of the input data for the bar code is mixed-byte EBCDIC AFP Line Data using SO and SI controls (SOSI data), set the EBCDIC-to-ASCII translation flag to B'1' and select the desired conversion value in the conversion parameter.
+- When all of the input data for the bar code is single-byte EBCDIC that uses one of the supported code pages (500, 290, or 1027), set the EBCDIC-to-ASCII translation flag to B'1' and select the correct code page in the conversion parameter. - When all of the input data for the bar code is mixed-byte EBCDIC AFP Line Data that uses SO and SI controls (SOSI data), set the EBCDIC-to-ASCII translation flag to B'1' and select the conversion value you want in the conversion parameter.

-If the bar code data contains more than one character encodation or if the data needs to be encoded within the bar code symbol in a form other than those previously mentioned (such as, in an EBCDIC code page not supported by the EBCDIC-to-ASCII translation flag), the bar code data must begin in the default encodation, the EBCDIC-to-ASCII translation flag must be set to B'0', and the ECI protocol must be used to switch into the other encodation(s).
+If the bar code data contains more than one-character encodation or if the data needs to be encoded within the bar code symbol in a form other than the ones that are previously mentioned (such as in an EBCDIC code page that is not supported by the EBCDIC-to-ASCII translation flag), the bar code data must begin in the default encodation, the EBCDIC-to-ASCII translation flag must be set to B'O', and the ECI protocol must be used to switch to the other encodations.

-There must be a quiet zone around the symbol that is at least 4 modules wide on each of the four sides of the symbol.
+A quiet zone must exist around the symbol that is at least four modules wide on each of the four sides of the symbol.

-Note: For more information on QRCODE two-dimensional barcode see "QR Code Special-Function Parameters" on page 506.
+Note: For more information about QRCODE two-dimensional bar code see "QR Code Special-Function Parameters" on page 491.